Prabhu-s-mini-projects/tiny-python-tasks/Tasks/README.md

 Syntax: dict = {key:value for key, value in dict.items() if condition}

-Eg 1: Creating graduated student from all  student list graduated_student = { student: score for student,score in all_students.items() if score > 50 }
+Eg 1: Creating graduated student from all student list graduated_student = { student: score for student, score in all_students.items() if score > 50 }

 Rules: